There is a lot of misinformation concerning olive oil on the Internet. Here's a side-by-side look at the myths and facts about olive oil.

 ALL OLIVE OILS are high in heart-healthy monounsaturated fat – the "good" fat.

-While extra virgin olive oil retains antioxidants offering added health benefits, all olive oils have more of the good fat than other common cooking oils.
+While extra virgin olive oil retains antioxidants offering added benefits, offering added benefits, all olive oils have more of the good fat than other common cooking oils.

 |Like wine, olive oil gets better with age.||